 - PANTONE: Pantone colors are a color system that uses ink formulas to create a specific, accurate color.
 Many brands use the Pantone system to represent their own colors, and these are an important part of developing a brand position.

 While color is an important aspect of print production, deciding on the printing method is arguably the most important.
 Offset, Flexo, and Gravure printing are the three most popular methods.
 Each has its own set of advantages for prospective printers interested in using these methods.
+Managed Print Services aims to help their clients choose the right one to aid in the efficiency of the business.
 Considering what you want to print will also help you decide which printing method is best for you.

 Offset printing is a very common printing method in the industry and comes in two varieties: sheetfed and web offset.
 Sheetfed is primarily used in the paper label and folding carton segments for packaging projects, whereas web offset is used for newspapers, magazines, and catalogs.